-He has completed an exchange trip to Pakistan with The British Council in 2019 and as an artist in residency in Berlin at Urban Nation, selection for the NAE OPEN as well as exhibiting at Manchester Contemporary with Vivid Projects.
+He completed an exchange trip to Pakistan with The British Council in 2019 and as an artist in residency in Berlin at Urban Nation, was selected for the NAE OPEN as well as exhibiting at Manchester Contemporary with Vivid Projects.
 Exhibiting his public works in Margate during the Turner Prize 2019/20.
 His first solo show saw Faisal asked to speak at The University of Birmingham, on BBC National & local news & The National in UAE.

-He is the Director of True Form Projects which has recently been awarded a 3-year grant to develop the organization and it's archive of over 3000 vinyl records.
+He is the Director of True Form Projects which has recently been awarded a 3-year grant to develop the organization and its archive of over 3000 vinyl records.
 He produced the Four Fathers project shown at the Library of Birmingham and the 'History Of Asian Youth Culture' project shown at Birmingham City University's Parkside Gallery and at Birmingham Museum and Art Gallery.

-Faisal was chosen to take part in Chris Ofili’s Freeness project and his independent satirical music video was specially mentioned by NPR Radio on the subject of 'Pakistan Writers Take Center Stage' within the US by Sarfraz Manzoor and by the Guardian UK by Editor Jonathan Freedland.
+Faisal was chosen to take part in Chris Ofili’s Freeness project and his independent satirical music video was specially mentioned by NPR Radio on the subject of 'Pakistan Writers Take Center Stage' in the US by Sarfraz Manzoor and by the Guardian UK by Editor Jonathan Freedland.